a1ip/Warr1611.github.io/index.md

 ### The Local Church
 We believe the local church to be a body of believers who come together in obedience to Christ to carry out the dictates of the New Testament (Mt.
 28:19, 20).
 The local church should be self-governing and independent from any interference of hierarchy, individuals, and organizations.
 Believers should assemble together locally in order to be edified in the word of God and to serve the Lord (Acts 11:23-26).
 The proper order for the local church is laid out especially in the Pastoral Epistles (1Tim.
 3:15).
-Hope Baptist Church is an independent Baptist Church.
+Blessed Hope Baptist Church is an independent Baptist Church.